The Discovery, Settlement and Present State of Kentucke

 The Discovery, Settlement and present State of Kentucke and an Essay towards the Topography, and Natural History of that important Country is a 1784 book by John Filson.
 It describes the discovery, purchase and settlement of Kentucky.
 Inaccuracies in the text have influenced public perception of the discovery of Kentucky.

 An appendix at the end is much longer than the main work.
-The first article of the appendix, titled, "The adventures of Colonel Daniel Boon, formerly a hunter, containing a narrative of the wars of Kentucke", provides a collection of stories, presented as an "out of his own mouth" publication of Daniel Boone.
+The first article of the appendix, titled, "The adventures of Colonel Daniel Boon, formerly a hunter, containing a narrative of the wars of Kentucke", provides a collection of stories, presented as an "out of his own mouth" publication of Daniel Boone, the famed frontiersman.
 The second article included in the appendix is a short description of the council held by Thomas J. Dalton with the Piankashaw Indians, followed by a description of the different tribes in close proximity of Kentucky.

 Author and contributors

 Author, historian, founder and surveyor John Filson worked as a schoolteacher in Lexington, Kentucky and wrote The Discovery, Settlement and Present State of Kentucke in 1784.
 The book is regarded as the first written history of Kentucky and features the first known map of the territory, dedicated to the Congress of the United States and George Washington.

 Filson's appendix includes an account of the life and adventures of frontiersman Daniel Boone, helping make him famous during his lifetime.
 Boone founded Boonesborough, Kentucky, was a militia officer during the Revolutionary War, and worked as a merchant and surveyor.